 (1) Non-GAAP Measures

 Below is a description of certain non-GAAP financial measures used by Air Canada to provide readers with additional information on its financial and operating performance.
 Such measures are not recognized measures for financial statement presentation under GAAP, do not have standardized meanings, may not be comparable to similar measures presented by other entities and should not be considered a substitute for, or superior to, GAAP results.
-Readers are advised to review the section entitled Non-GAAP Financial Measures in Air Canada’s Third Quarter 2020 MD&A for a further discussion and a reconciliation of non-GAAP measures to Canadian GAAP.
+Readers are advised to review the section entitled Non-GAAP Financial Measures in Air Canada’s First Quarter 2021 MD&A for a further discussion of such non-GAAP measures and a reconciliation of such measures to Canadian GAAP.

-- EBITDA (earnings before interest, taxes, depreciation and amortization) is commonly used in the airline industry and is used by Air Canada as a means to view operating results before interest, taxes, depreciation and amortization as these costs can vary significantly among airlines due to differences in the way airlines finance their aircraft and other assets.
-Air Canadaexcludes special items from EBITDA as these items may distort the analysis of certain business trends and render comparative analysis to other airlines less meaningful.
-Readers are advised to review the section entitled Non-GAAP Financial Measures in Air Canada’s Third Quarter 2020 MD&A for a further discussion and a reconciliation of this measure to Canadian GAAP.
+EBITDA (earnings before interest, taxes, depreciation and amortization) is commonly used in the airline industry and is used by Air Canada as a means to view operating results before interest, taxes, depreciation and amortization as these costs can vary significantly among airlines due to differences in the way airlines finance their aircraft and other assets.
+Air Canada excludes special items from EBITDA as these items may distort the analysis of certain business trends and render comparative analysis to other airlines less meaningful.
+Refer to the Non-GAAP Financial Measures section in Air Canada’s First Quarter 2021 MD&A for a discussion of special items relating to the first quarter of 2021.